thdk/package-changed/README.md

 It contains mainly code extracted from [install-changed](https://github.com/ninesalt/install-changed).

-There is also an option to include `package-lock.json` changes.

 `install-changed` will run `npm install` when dependencies have changed. `package-changed` also provides this functionality.
 However, it does give you **more control** on what should happen when dependencies in your package.json file have changed.

 ## Install